sangxiaoyu/MergeServer/README.md

 # MergeServer
 This is a sql batch fucntion,help  synchronize data in batches, thereby reducing losses.

-Now,We can support SQL Server batch operating,next time we will open PostgreSQL ,MySQL,and other ...
+Now,we can support SQL Server batch operating,next time we will open PostgreSQL ,MySQL,and other ...

 how to use it?